olliefr/google-cert-python-project/README.md

-# 'Scale and convert images using PIL'
+# Week 1: 'Scale and convert images using PIL'

-A final project for 'Automating Real-World Tasks with Python' course.
+A project for Week 1 of 'Automating Real-World Tasks with Python' course.

 **Oliver Frolovs, 2020**